bguiz/tmp-inj-docs/.gitbook/developers/modules/injective/ocr/05_begin_block.md

 title: Begin-Block
 ---

-# BeginBlock
+# Begin-Block

-At each BeginBlock, it checks if it's time for payout interval and if it's time, it processes payout for all feeds.
+At each BeginBlock, it checks if it's time for payout interval and if it's time, it process payout for all feeds.

 **Steps**

-* Ensure it's the begin block of payout interval
+- Ensure it's the begin block of payout interval
-* While iterating all feed configs, process reward payouts
+- While iterating all feed configs, process reward payouts